pupilfirst/wd201-scripts/introduction-to-nodejs/what-is-node-js-with-installation/README.md

 ## What is Node.Js?
 Node.js is a framework for writing server-side JavaScript applications.
 Node.js is open-source and completely free, it's used by thousands of developers around the world.
-Node is often used to build back end services that communicate with client-side applications.
+Node is often used to build back-end services that communicate with client-side applications.

 Every browser has their own JavaScript engine that converts JavaScript into code that a computer can understand.
-For example, Microsoft Edge uses Chakra, Firefox uses SpiderMonkey, and chrome uses V8.
+For example, Microsoft Edge uses Chakra, Firefox uses SpiderMonkey, and Chrome uses V8.

 Before Node.js, you could only run JavaScript in the browser.
 In 2009, Ryan Dahl came up with the idea of executing JavaScript code on the server-side, by using Chrome's v8 engine.
-Node.js is a platform which is actually built on top of **Chrome's JavaScript Runtime environment**.
-Which makes it blazing fast when it comes down to the performance.
+Node.js is a platform which is actually built on top of **Chrome's JavaScript Runtime environment**, which makes it blazing fast when it comes down to the performance.

 So, let's get started with the installation.